jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.1.3 ExportTableToCsv

-Exports an attribute table to a CSV text file..
+Exports an attribute table to a CSV text file.

 *Parameters*: